 Mt.
 Srd played an important role in the Siege of Dubrovnik.
 This was one of the fiercest battles of the 1991-1995 Croatian War of Independence.
 It offered the perfect vantage point from which to bombard the city.

 Maybe it was a self-defense move, but the terminal for the cable car was one of their main targets.
 There was a positive result though, because the new terminal is much nicer.

 The long queue for the cable car is worth it.
 Look at the spectacular views from the top!

-If you have the inclination and the energy you can walk down to town from the top.
+If you have the inclination and the energy, you can walk down to town from the top.
 (You can climb up, too, but unless you’re craving a serious workout, it’s probably not the best use of your time if you’re only in Dubrovnik for one day.)

 Get a little closer and you’ll see what Croatia’s war for independence cost her.

 I’m a sucker for medieval walled cities, old churches, and cobbled streets.
 And so is Dan.
 He has a “thing” for interesting old doors and windows and has the copious photos to prove it.

-Unlike Cuenca, Ecuador, which shows its half-millennium of use, Dubrovnik wears its age well.
-Its streets are polished through centuries of use, its people are friendly and polite, the buildings are in good repair, and we saw no litter anywhere, even though the place was crawling with tourists.
+Cuenca, Ecuador may show its half-millennium of use in its rustic walls, but Dubrovnik wears its age well.
+The shiny cobbled streets are polished through centuries of use, the locals are friendly and polite, and the buildings are in good repair, even after the recent war.